Pigeon racing: Electronic timing method

 The latest development and preferred method for timing racing pigeons is the Electronic Timing System.
 The bird's arrival is recorded automatically.
 When using an electronic system, the pigeon fancier does not even have to be at the loft to clock the birds as they return.
 Birds are fitted with a band that has a tiny RFID chip in it which can be read when the bird comes home.
 At the home loft, the electronic scanning records the pigeons' arrival.
-The pad or antenna is placed at the entry point to the loft entrance and as the pigeon crosses it the electronic band is scanned.
+The pad or antenna is placed at the entry point to the loft entrance, and as the pigeon crosses it, the electronic band is scanned.
 The clock is attached to the antennas.
 The serial number of the transponder ring is recorded along with the time of arrival.
 This is very similar to transponder timing systems used in human races.

 In February 2008, the members of the Penygraig Homing Society Racing Pigeon Club in Wales won an award to fund a new electronic timing device.
 The club was able to obtain the device thanks to funding from the All Wales award initiative.
 Club secretary John Williams said: "The electronic timer certainly makes it a lot easier for us".

 In conjunction with this new way of registering a bird's arrival, loft management software packages have been developed in the last 10 years to help fanciers with record keeping, producing pigeon pedigrees, publishing race results or keeping track of treatment and vaccination records.

 One-loft racing

 One-loft racing originated from local futurity races, in which the birds race home from the racing station to their homes, and also award prize money and bragging rights.
-Some pigeon handlers could be better than others when it comes down to racing.
+Some pigeon handlers could be better than others when it comes to racing.
 Therefore, one-loft racing was created.
 One-loft racing is the process of training birds bred by many different breeders in the same loft, under the same trainer and in the same conditions (as opposed to trainer against trainer in their own lofts and usually with their own birds).
 It is thought to be the fairest method of proving which bloodline or breeder is best and usually provides the highest amount of prize money.
 Pigeons are recorded by electronic timing systems scanning the birds as they enter the home loft with winners decided by as little as 100th of a second.
 The birds are all taken to the same release point and they return to the same home loft, so the winner is the fastest bird to complete the journey from A to B. One-loft racing is now becoming very popular all around the world with fanciers able to compare their bloodlines on an equal basis against the best breeders.